CopernicaMarketingSoftware/AMQP-CPP/README.md

 ````

 In the above example we have implemented four callback methods.
 In a real life
-application, implementing the onAck() and onLost() is normally sufficient.
+application, implementing the `onAck()` and `onLost()` is normally sufficient.

 Publisher-confirms are often useful in situations where you need reliability.
 If you want to have certainty about whether your message was handled by RabbitMQ
-or not, you can enable this feature, either by explicitly calling channel.confirmSelect()
+or not, you can enable this feature.
+Call `channel.confirmSelect()`
-if you want to do your own bookkeeping, or using AMQP::Reliable for a simpler
+if you want to do your own bookkeeping, or using `AMQP::Reliable` for a simpler
 API.

 But it also is useful for flood prevention.
-RabbitMQ turns out not to be very
+RabbitMQ is not great
-good at handling big loads of publish-operations.
+at handling big loads of publish-operations.
 If you publish messages faster
 than RabbitMQ can handle, a server-side buffer builds up, and RabbitMQ gets slow
-(which causes the buffer to build up even further, et cetera).
+(which causes the buffer to build up even further, etc).
 With publish-confirms
 you can keep the messages in your own application, and only proceed with publishing
 them when your previous messages have been handled.
 With this approach you
 prevent that RabbitMQ gets overloaded.
 We call it throttling.

-You can build your own throttling mechanism using the confirmSelect() approach
+You can build your own throttling mechanism using the `confirmSelect()` approach
-or the AMQP::Reliable class.
-Or you use AMQP::Throttle:
+or the `AMQP::Reliable` class.
+Or you use `AMQP::Throttle`:

 ````c++
 // create a channel